paulmusquaro/QuotesDjangoApplication/README.md

 - **Add Quotes and Authors**: Registered users can add new quotes and authors to the database.
 - **Tag-Based Search**: Users can search for quotes based on specific tags.
 - **Pagination**: The quotes list is paginated to enhance user experience and performance.
+- **Password Reset**: If users have forgotten their account password, they can easily reset it by receiving an email.
+- **Changing the Avatar**: Users can change the default account avatar on the corresponding page: `users/profile`.

 ## Technologies
 - **Frontend**: HTML, CSS